mortizm1988/mortizm1988.github.io/_pages/about.md

 ## 📎 Working Paper
 - [Understanding the Effect of the Financial Reporting Environment on Internal Financing: Evidence from Cash Policy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4096239)(with Francisco Urzúa). _R&R_.
 - Political Business Families (with Patricio Duran and Michael Carney). _R&R_.
-- :pushpin: NEW WP!:pushpin: [Private Firms and Offshore Vehicles](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4557679) (with Juan Imbet).
+- :pushpin: NEW WP!
+[Private Firms and Offshore Finance](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4557679) (with Juan Imbet).

 ## 🛠️ Work in Progress
 - Tax Avoidance and Optimal Contracts (with Juan Imbet and Vincent Tena).